sebftw/Eiko/THEORY.md

 **Note:** The gradient of the travel time w.r.t. slowness is zero in source points (identified as $u_{\text{init}}(x)\neq \infty$).
 This is because those points were prescribed a travel time, so changing the slowness will not affect them.

 #### In human terms
 If a lot of "error traffic" ($\lambda$) traveled backward through a specific pixel, and that pixel already had a high slowness ($f$), then changing the speed limit at that pixel will have a massive impact on the final travel times across the rest of the grid.
-We scale the result by $\Delta x^2$ to correctly account for the local grid spacing geometry during the discrete integration.

 ## References